Richard Golian

 Blog

-Blog — Richard Golian
+Blog, Richard Golian

-How I work in 2026: full AI agents or fully offline
+How I work in 2026: working with AI agents or fully offline

 Four days in Catalonia.
 No computer, no AI, almost no social media.
 I bought this notebook so that I could write down what I would think about, and what I would come across and learn on the trip.